Code-Institute-Submissions/dilner1-House_of_Tea_DecResub/TESTING.md

 **House of Tea**

 DATABASE_URL can be shortened, currently it explicetely states the database url.
 Unfortunately there were issues with accessing my Heroku account for some time now so the site needed to be honsted on render directly.
-When attempting
+At the time of writing I could not correct without breaking the sites database.

 AUTH_PASSWORD_VALIDATORS are too long for validation however these lines cannot be split any further without breaking the site.